Explore ways to buy Gusto stock as we approach the Gusto IPO date. Get access to select pre-IPO companies at Equitybee.

 Gusto is a venture-backed startup, counting at least 40 venture capital firms and dozens of high-profile entrepreneurs and celebrities as investors.

 Gusto has raised more than $921 million in venture capital funding.
 The latest round was an extended Series E completed in May 2022.
-The total Series E funding round is estimated to be $230 million
+The total Series E funding round is raised $230 million

 Prominent venture capital investors include CapitalG, Dragoneer Investment Group, Fidelity, Franklin Templeton, GV, General Catalyst, Kleiner Perkins Caufield & Byers, Salesforce Ventures, T. Rowe Price, and Y Combinator.